 8. FIRST AID KIT: Another one of things that should be kept on hand at all times, even in your car and purse.
 It doesn’t have to be a whole kit, but every lady should at least have a scarf, band-aid, a pin, ya know just a lil something.
 But in the case of preparing for an emergency, your kit will need to include more than the basics, additional products such as an ace bandage, hydrocortisone cream, allergy medicine/Epi-Pen, gel cold/ice pack — mosquito repellent, clean rags, gloves, peroxide, etc.

 9. PAPER GOODS AND CLEANING SUPPLIES: Tissue, paper towels, baby wipes (wipes can be used on adults as well and on the whole body) maxi pads, tampons, deodorant, toothbrushes, toothpaste, bleach, garbage bags even used grocery bags.
 A friend told me that it came to a point where they used the plastic bags to place over the toilet bowl, as a not so portable toilet.
 They would relieve themselves, tied up the bag and threw it in the trash can outside.
-This is actually done in the slums of Africa and India, but the trash can is the small canal which drains into their water reserve.
+This is actually done in the slums of Africa and India, but the trash can is the small canal that drains into their water reserve.
 My friend told me they chose this method because there was no other option to flush the toilets.
 Their house was Uptown in a part of New Orleans that wasn’t hit as bad as others.
 The house had roof damage, caused by a fallen tree and no water at all, but he mentioned, they walked six blocks and couldn’t believe his eyes, he described it as the parting of the “Red Sea.”
 But the area of town they lived in, as well as he was the primary caretaker of two with disabilities and help, they had no choice, but to stay put, thinking someone would come to rescue them.
 He thought of the trash bag idea because they were running out of water and cleaning supplies.
 This helped keep the bathroom free of smell, germs, and insects.
 By day three, they had no choice, but to make way to the Superdome to receive medical assistance for his two family members.

 *If possible you can place a roll of tissue, baby wipes, and other items inside of a mop bucket which can be used as a portable toilet, Make sure to line it with the trash bags before use as well.